zarifaziz/Cloud-Cover-Weather-model/README.md

 # Cloud-Cover-Weather-model
-Modelling cloud cover at different heights based on Okta values.
+Use this weather model if you care about *Cloud Cover percentage* as well as *Cloud Heights*.
 Creating by extracting METAR data from weather stations.

+Data is extracted from the Iowa Environmental Mesonet (IEM), which is a network of computers responsible for collecting, disseminating and archiving weather observation data.
+The observations are in the form of METAR data containing hourly observations of cloud cover percentage and height.

 ## Getting Started